 Copies of the Record of Decision are available from the Superintendent:

 Mount Rainier National Park

-The final EIS/GMP is also available in its entirety as a PDF file: Mount Rainier General Management Plan (PDF 3600 kb).
+The final EIS/GMP is also available in its entirety on the NPS Planning, Environment & Public Comment (PEPC) website: Mount Rainier General Management Plan.